Haifa Workshop, June 23rd, 2021

 A couple of slides from Dina Yehuda's presentation:

-The participants were invited to submit poems written during the workshop, or edited versions of them, for publication in the workshop chapbook, which we hope to print and distribute to participants.
+The participants were invited to submit poems written during the workshop, or edited versions of them, for publication in the workshop chapbook, which was produced by Judy Koren and offered for sale to participants and other Voices members.
+Both Voices Israel members and the general public may order a copy directly from this website, using our PayPal Me account, by clicking on the following link:

-We sorely missed our "resident photographer," Judith Fineberg; in her absence we made to with a couple of general pictures of participants taken via cellphone:
+We sorely missed our "resident photographer," Judith Fineberg; in her absence we made do with a couple of general pictures of participants taken via cellphone: